Quantum Entanglement Geometry on Severi-Brauer Schemes: Subsystem Reductions of Azumaya Algebras: A spin chain example on a torus

 \begin{remark} Obstruction classes also appear in familiar settings in physics.
 For example, in condensed matter theory, \emph{band topology} studies how the occupied-band eigenspaces of a gapped Bloch Hamiltonian over the Brillouin torus $T^d$ assemble into a complex vector bundle (the Bloch bundle).
 The nontriviality of its $U(r)$-valued gluing data underlies the Berry connection/curvature, and characteristic invariants such as Chern numbers may be viewed as detecting the obstruction to choosing a globally consistent frame (or trivialization) of the occupied subbundle.

 By contrast, the obstruction considered in this paper concerns the \emph{global compatibility of subsystem structure}.
-We allow the background family of pure-state spaces to globalize only projectively, and we ask whether a prescribed tensor-product type $\mathbf d$ can be made globally coherent.
-This amounts to asking equivalently whether the associated $\PGL_n$-torsor admits a reduction to the Segre stabilizer $G_{\mathbf d}$.
+The family of pure-state spaces is allowed to globalize only projectively, and we ask whether a prescribed tensor-product type $\mathbf d$ can be made globally coherent.
+This amounts to asking equivalently whether the associated $\PGL_n$-torsor admits a reduction to $G_{\mathbf d}$.
 When such a reduction fails, transition functions necessarily exit the local operation group, so a state that is locally product can become entangled after gluing.
-In this sense, our obstruction classes are not Berry/Chern-type invariants.
+These obstructions are therefore different from Berry or Chern invariants of eigenbundles.
 They arise from globalizing the subsystem decomposition itself rather than from globalizing eigenstates or eigenbundles.

 \end{remark}